elastic/integrations/packages/tychon/docs/README.md

 ### Vulnerablities

-TYCHON scans for Endpoint vulenrabilites and returns the results.
+TYCHON scans for Endpoint vulnerablities and returns the results.

 **Exported fields**
 **Exported fields**